jjasonek/microservices-section6/README.md

 Like email in accounts-prod.yml

-## Refreshing the config properties
+## Refreshing the config properties using the refresh endpoint in actuator

 ### Now we cen see, our properties on the Config Server are updating.
 Like here: http://localhost:8071/accounts/prod